Reasons to Hire a REALTOR When Buying New Home Construction

 With knowledge and experience about the new construction market, a great buyer’s agents should be aware of available financing options and lenders.
 You can count on their expertise if you are looking for a lender to finance your new construction purchase.
 It is always recommended to look for a lender that works with new construction builders and is aware of the process.
 In most cases your selected builder will have their own designated lender who will offer builder upgrade incentives if you use them.
 Typically, this is done with a builder credit that can be applied to your home upgrades.

 An experienced real estate agent can help you qualify the builder’s lender and other 3rd party loan providers, so you are able to compare which is the best loan package, not just for closing, but for the future.
-The average home loan is kept for 6-8 years before refinancing, but with today’s low mortgage rates that average time will more than like be extended.
+The average home loan is kept for 6-8 years before refinancing, but with today’s low mortgage rates that average time will be likely in place for the duration of your ownership.
 When considering a loan for that duration of time you need to evaluate all contingencies before making a decision.

 Your Representative Throughout the Process